 A: As part of our work together, we do dive deep into your health history—including your mental and emotional and spiritual health—and we use it to illuminate how you can improve your health in the future; in other words, I view coaching as more forward-focused and therapy as more focused on the past.
 I know many therapists may disagree with that view, and I think that there’s room for both modalities at the table.
 If at any point in our work I sense that you would benefit from therapy, I will immediately recommend it and refer you to a licensed therapist.

-Q: Do you prescribe any supplements or herbs or use essential oils in your work?
+do you prescribe any supplements / herbs / essential oils in your work?

-Not finding what you want?
+Not finding the answer to another question?
 Reach out through my connect page.